mmacneil/AngularASPNETCoreOAuth/README.md

 To run the demo:

 1. Clone/Fork/Download this repository.
-2. Create the database on your SQL Server Express LocalDB:
-Use the dotnet cli to run the migrations from within the AuthServer.Infrastrucuture project folder.
+2. Create the database on your SQL Server Express LocalDB by using the dotnet cli to run the migrations from within the AuthServer.Infrastrucuture project folder.
 <pre><code>AuthServer.Infrastructure> dotnet ef database update --context AppIdentityDbContext</code></pre>
 <pre><code>AuthServer.Infrastructure> dotnet ef database update --context PersistedGrantDbContext</code></pre>